eclipse-langium/langium-website/hugo/content/tutorials/generation_in_the_web.md

 Lastly, we want to view the page with some output on the canvas when our editor is finished starting, rather than an empty half of the screen to start.
 We can address this by setting the `generateAndDisplay` function to be called once the editor is finished loading.
 We can place this anywhere after our `startingPromise` has been created.

+*If you don't recall, this promise was returned by the previous call to `client.start({...})` in our last tutorial on Langium + Monaco.
+If you haven't read that, it would be good to double check it out now*.

 ```js
 startingPromise.then(() => {
     generateAndDisplay();